sachinprasad1998mav/CSCI630RepoSachin/README.md

 + Worked with Devang Raval for approximately 6-7 weeks to create a front-end interface for users who forget their password.
 + Our collective effort is exhibited in the ForgotPassword branch and got approved for the created pull request and got merged to main branch.
 + This contribution enhances the product by providing a secure way for users to recover their accounts, improving user experience and security.
++ Some of my links are to initial commits, after some time, the folder structre of the Pantry Node changed completely.
+So my partner used the same committed code with some changes in new files, which are in the updated commit links.